Arsalan-Azhar-AI/End-to-end-object-detection-project/README.md

 '''
 deployment process using aws with jenkinsfile cicd pipelien.

-.github\workflows\main.yaml-> in this path write a workflow
+.github\workflows\main.yaml-> in this path workflow is present

 .jenkins\Jenkinsfile-> in this path write jenkinsfile code and update the dockercompose url with your own dockercompose url from github.